Glossary of business terminology - romain-vignes-53940-unsplash-banner

 The ease with which a company’s assets can be converted into cash.

-This is a part of economics that seeks to simplify and show the progress of whole economies rather than focus on individuals or groups (which is microeconomics).
+A part of economics that seeks to simplify and show the progress of whole economies rather than focus on individuals or groups (see microeconomics).

 There are two ways in which a fund can be controlled: